lobnor2/Tibet-Film/README.md

 **Client:** React, Redux, Mui, Axios,

-**Server:** Node, Express

 ## Feedback

-If you have any feedback, please reach out to us at lnorbu151@gmail.com
+If you have any feedback, please reach out to lnorbu151@gmail.com